ibm-cloud-docs/log-analysis/manage_eu_logs.md

     * For a bucket with **cross region** resiliency, create the bucket in the `eu-geo` location.
 Data is kept within the EU geography across datacenters that are located in Milan, Amsterdam, and Frankfurt.

-* You must restrict user access to manage archived log files in these buckets that you configure to backup data from EU-Supported applications and services.
+* You must restrict user access to manage archived log files in these buckets.
+* Users are responsible for downloading files to EU-managed locations.

 To learn how to configure archiving for your LogDNA instance, see [Archiving logs](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-archiving).